fulcradynamics/create-a-custom-gpt/README.md

 After configuring the action, the GPT configuration section will show a **Callback URL** value similar to `https://chat.openai.com/aip/<hash>/oauth/callback`.
 You will need this value to complete your custom GPT's ability to communicate with the Fulcra Life API.

 Reach out and provide the redirect URL to a Fulcra team member and they will update your OAuth application.
 Once confirmed, this will complete your custom GPT setup and your custom GPT should be able to make requests to the Fulcra Life API on your behalf.

+> [!CAUTION]
+> If you make any changes to the Fulcra Life API Action of your custom GPT, it's highly likely the **Callback URL** will change.
+If authentication through your custom GPT starts giving `invalid_request` errors, double check the **Callback URL** value in your configuration and reach out to Fulcra staff with the new value.